tekumara/notes/docker-desktop-mac.md

 `docker image prune -a --filter 'until=1440h'` remove unused images (dangling or otherwise) created earlier than 60 days ago `docker image rm $repo:$tag` remove specific image

 Pruning images does not automatically remove them from the build cache.
 It just removes the tag.
-So the total reclaimed space can be 0.
+So the total reclaimed space can be 0, but the image usage will decrease and the build cache usage will increase.

 `docker volume prune` remove all unused local volumes